HSV vs JSON, CSV, XML, and others

 | Protobuf | Varint lengths—must decode sequentially to find boundaries |

 HSV has no escape state.
-Every separator byte (FS, GS, RS, US) is always a separator.
+Every separator byte (FS, GS, RS, US, SSA, ESA) is always structural.
 Split on any of them, parse chunks independently.

-File level: Scan for STX/ETX → split into blocks → parse blocks in parallel Record level: Scan for FS (␜) → split into records → parse records in parallel Property level: Scan for RS (␞) → split into pairs → parse pairs in parallel Array level: Scan for GS (␝) → split into items → parse items in parallel
+File level: Scan for STX/ETX → split into blocks → parse blocks in parallel Record level: Scan for FS ([FS]) → split into records → parse records in parallel Property level: Scan for RS ([RS]) → split into pairs → parse pairs in parallel Array level: Scan for GS ([GS]) → split into items → parse items in parallel

 Every split is just "find byte, cut."
 No state machine.
 No lookahead.
 No backtracking.